lee-b/kobold_assistant/README.md

 This happens when the whisper text-to-speech model hallucinates, and kobold-assistant notices.
 Essentially, it just means that the text-to-speech model misheard you, or only heard noise and made a guess.
 Check the MICROPHONE\_DEVICE\_INDEX setting (or it may be listening for audio on a device that's not producing any audio!).
 Check your microphone settings (such as the microphone volume and noise cancellation options), and generally ensure that your microphone works: that it's not too quiet or too loud, and so on.
 OR, just try again: kobold-assistant will try to recover from this and just go on as if you didn't say anything yet.
 If this happens every time, though, you have a configuration issue.

 There may be other hallucinations (random text detected that you didn't actually say) that whisper generates, that aren't currently detected.
 If you encounter any others, please file a PR or bug report.
 However, sometimes it will just mishear what you say; that much is normal.
 Try to perfect your microphone settings, and enunciate as clearly as you can.

+### VRAM / GPU resource errors

+`WARNING:root:Speech-to-text engine failed to recognise audio, with error RuntimeError('cuDNN error: CUDNN_STATUS_INTERNAL_ERROR').
+Retrying.`

+or:

+`WARNING:root:Speech-to-text engine failed to recognise audio, with error RuntimeError('GET was unable to find an engine to execute this computation').
+Retrying.`

+I believe either of these warnings is your GPU running out of VRAM (or some other resource) that a model needs.
+Try allocating the layers differently in KoboldAI, setting CUDA\_VISIBLE\_DEVICES to allocate cards differently if you have multiple GPUs, changing the models used in kobold-assistant settings for speech-to-text and text-to-speech, or if all else fails, you may need to upgrade your system or buy/rent a different system.

 ## Bugs and support